Why Egil's Saga is not describing Brunanburh

 939

-In our opinion, Egil’s Saga’s chronology points to its battle being fought in the late autumn or early winter of 926 or 927.
+In our opinion, Egil’s Saga’s chronology points to its battle being fought in the late autumn 927.
 Some English and Irish annals record military action around that time:

 • The Anglo-Saxon Chronicle D recension for 926 (Whitlock) says: “In this year appeared fiery lights in the northern quarter of the sky, and Sihtric died, and King Athelstan succeeded to the kingdom of the Northumbrians ; and he brought under his rule all the kings who were in this island : first Hywel, king of the West Welsh, and Constantine, king of the Scots, and Owain, king of the people of Gwent, and Aldred, son of Eadwulf from Bamburgh.
 And they established peace with pledge and oaths in the place which is called Eamont, on 12 July, and renounced all idolatry and afterwards departed in peace.”